browserengineering/book/book/chrome.md

 line.children.append(text)
 ```

-Note that I needed a new field here, `previous_word`, to keep track of
-the previous word in the current line.
-So we'll need to initialize it
-later.

 Now let's think about what happens when we reach the end of the line.
 The current code calls `flush`, which does stuff like positioning text
 and clearing the `line` field.
 We don't want to do all that---we just